top of page

 Our Biography

-Our 2020 series of six concerts titled Reanimation Visits, taking place at Au Topsi Pohl and Petersburg Art Space, was supported by the Berliner Senat through initiative neue musik Berlin.
+From October 2017 to July 2019 we ran a monthly concert series entitled Work in Progress at Cafe Wendel (Berlin-Kreuzberg), allowing us to present new ideas in a setting which combines a public rehearsal with an informal concert.
+In addition, we have performed monthly Reanimation Visits concerts at venues across Berlin, including Spektrum Berlin, Petersburg Art Space, Hošek Contemporary, Kühlspot Social Club, Greenhouse and Loophole.Our 2020 series of six concerts titled Reanimation Visits, taking place at Au Topsi Pohl and Petersburg Art Space, was supported by the Berliner Senat through initiative neue musik Berlin.
 Although the series was cut short by the COVID-19 pandemic, we nevertheless managed to perform three concerts to a live audience, and documented the compositions created for these concerts in a studio recording, released on Bandcamp in early 2021.
+In 2022, we received the Musikfonds FEB-II Stipendium for the project Reanimation Composes, and our 2023 season of concerts at Jugendwiderstandsmuseum/Galiläakirche was supported by Bezirksamt Friedrichshain-Kreuzberg.

-For the 2019/20 season we selected three members of the orchestra—Jack Adler-McKean, JD Zazie and Elo Masing—to devise structures for improvisation and interpretation for the ensemble.
+We have explored various modalities of collaboration, shifting from working with compositions from two members in 2017/18 (Jeremy Woodruff and Elo Masing) to a fully decentralised approach in the following season, where each member was allocated one month (one Work in Progress and one Reanimation Visits concert) to work on their ideas with the rest of the orchestra.
+For the 2019/20 season we selected three members of the orchestra — Jack Adler-McKean, JD Zazie and Elo Masing — to devise structures for improvisation and interpretation for the ensemble.
 These techniques encouraged a deeper level of interaction between performers on stage in a way that allowed a level of playfulness and freedom within a precise framework, explored relational possibilities between the players within rigid time based structures, and allowed close focus on certain aspects of timing and memory.

-In 2022 we decentralized the institution of the composer and explored the possibilities of collective composition.
-Three new works were developed, each composed by two or more ensemble members and performed and recorded by all ensemble members.
-The three works were based on concepts developed during our 2020 season that sought inspiration from different phenomena, such as technology, the natural world, and seminal open-score works from twentieth-century composers.This continuous experimentation has allowed us to establish our group sound and modes of interaction, as well as the core concepts that we employ in our artistic pursuits.
+In the 2022 season, the ensemble fully decentralized the institution of the composer and explored the possibilities of collective composition.
+We developed three new works, each composed by two or three ensemble members and performed by a cast of six musicians in our Reanimation Composes series at Petersburg Art Space.
+The three works were based on concepts developed during our 2020 season that sought inspiration from different phenomena: technology, following JD Zazie’s: Solchi Chiusi; the natural world, following Elo Masing’s bird music for trees ii, and seminal open-score works from twentieth-century composers, following Jack Adler-McKean’s Listen, React, Imagine (Hommage à Karlheinz Stockhausen).

 bottom of page